 \section{Abstract}

-As a common visual problem, co-saliency detection within a single image does not attract enough attention and yet has not been well addressed.
-Existing methods often follow a bottom-up strategy to infer co-saliency in an image, where salient regions are firstly detected using visual primitives such as color and shape, and then grouped and merged into a co-saliency map.
-However, co-saliency is intrinsically perceived in a complex manner with bottom-up and top-down strategies combined in human vision.
-To deal with this problem, a novel end-to-end trainable network is proposed in this paper, which includes a backbone net and two branch nets.
-The backbone net uses ground-truth masks as top-down guidance for saliency prediction, while the two branch nets construct triplet proposals for feature organization and clustering, which drives the network to be sensitive to co-salient regions in a bottom-up way.
-To evaluate the proposed method, we construct a new dataset of 2,019 nature images with co-saliency in each image.
-Experimental results show that the proposed method achieves a state-of-the-art accuracy with a running speed of 28fps.
+Co-saliency detection within a single image is a common vision problem that has received little attention and has not yet been well addressed.
+Existing methods often used a bottom-up strategy to infer co-saliency in an image in which salient regions are firstly detected using visual primitives such as color and shape and then grouped and merged into a co-saliency map.
+However, co-saliency is intrinsically perceived complexly with bottom-up and top-down strategies combined in human vision.
+To address this problem, this study proposes a novel end-to-end trainable network comprising a backbone net and two branch nets.
+The backbone net uses ground-truth masks as top-down guidance for saliency prediction, whereas the two branch nets construct triplet proposals for regional feature mapping and clustering, which drives the network to be bottom-up sensitive to co-salient regions.
+We construct a new dataset of 2,019 natural images with co-saliency in each image to evaluate the proposed method.
+Experimental results show that the proposed method achieves state-of-the-art accuracy with a running speed of 28 fps.